• ornery •

 Meaning: Contrary, cantankerous, mean, disagreeable.

-Notes: Today's word sound awfully American but, in fact, it has been around since the 17th century (see Word History).
+Notes: This odd little word sounds awfully American but, in fact, it came to us from 17th century England.
 That is long enough for it to have picked up a noun, orneriness, but not an adverb.
 Despite its longevity, it is still considered slang, so save it for humorous occasions.

-Word History: Words are like kids in that they can get in trouble easily and today's Good if a bit naughty Word is a perfect example.
-It started out as the ordinary word, ordinary, but then, by repeated mispronunciation, turned sour in both sound and meaning.
-Ordinary came via French from Latin ordinarius "in order, usual, regular", an adjective based on ordo, ordin- "order".
-The same deep root, Proto-Indo-European *ar- "fit together, join", also underlies arm from Latin armus "upper arm".
-In Greek it emerged in harmos "joint, shoulder", the basis of harmonia "fitting together, harmony", which we borrowed as harmony.
-What a long journey to end up with so mean a meaning.
+Word History: Words are like kids: they get into trouble easily.
+This word has been naughty enough to have done itself quite a bit of damage.
+It started out as the ordinary word ordinary, but then the Americans reduced the upper-class British pronunciation of the word (ord'n'ry) to ornery, which they took as a discrete word.
+Ordinary came to us via French from Latin ordinarius "in order, usual, regular", an adjective based on ordo, ordinis "row, line, series".
+The same deep root, Proto-Indo-European ar- "fit together, join", also underlies arm, a word borrowed from Latin armus "joint, shoulder".
+In Greek it emerged in harmon "joint, shoulder", at the root of harmonia "fitting together, harmony", which we borrowed as harmony.
+Such a long journey to end up with such a mean meaning.

 P.S. - Register for the Daily Good Word E-Mail! - You can get our daily Good Word sent directly to you via e-mail in either HTML or Text format.
 Go to our Registration Page to sign up today!